jdjkelly/rust-koans/README.md

 # Rust Koans

+My solutions for Rust Koans.
+I'm pretty new to Rust, so there might be bad solutions.
+Original readme follows.

 ## The Structure

 The koans are broken out into areas by file, arrays are covered in arrays.rs, booleans are introduced in boolean.rs, etc. They are presented in order in the path_to_enlightenment.rs file.